hydroflame521/StateFarmClient/README.md

   - **Regime** - allows you to configure when to trace
 - **FOV** - controls the FOV of the client.
 - **ZoomFOV** - controls how zoomed in/out you are.
 - **Perspective** - Allows you to switch between third and first person.
-Think Minecraft f5!
+Think Minecraft F5!
+Default bind is the DIGIT 5.
 - **Perspective Options** - options for the Perspective.
-  - **Alpha Effect** - Makes your own player a bit transparent.
+  - **Alpha Effect** - Makes your own player a bit transparent (currently affects ALL players though!).
   - **Y Offset** - offset of the camera in y-direction (how far behind should it be?)
   - **Z Offset** - offset of the camera in z-direction (how far above should it be?)
 - **CamWIP** - Work-in-progress module.
 You should leave this off if you are not a dev.